 6.27.1 Applicability to language

+The vulnerabilities documented in TR 24772-1 clause 6.27 apply to Java.

 Because of the way in which the switch-case statement in Java is structured, it can be relatively easy to unintentionally omit the break statement between cases causing unintended execution of statements for some cases.
 Within a Java switch block, all statements after the matching case label are executed in sequence until a break statement or the end of the switch block is reached.

 Java contains a switch statement of the form: